timeplus-io/chameleon/dataloader/README.md

 ```

 The above query keeps counting number of Kafka / Redpanda messages has been consumed and it maintains current grant total and last grant total, the difference of these 2 is basically the throughput (eps) since the query emits the result every second.
 Since each Kafka / Redpanda message contains a batch
-of events, hence there is a mulitply there.
+of events, hence there is a multiply there.

 # Build & Run